 Thread Count or Thread Pitch

-The last attribute to fasteners is the count of pitch.
-This only applies to machine thread fasteners (A machine fasteners is a fastener that takes a nut or is threaded into a tapped hole).
+The last attribute to fasteners is the count of the pitch.
+This only applies to machine thread fasteners (A machine fastener is a fastener that takes a nut or is threaded into a tapped hole).
 Thread pitch measures the space in between each thread and thread count measures the number of threads per inch.
-Basically it defines how fine the threads are so you can match the fasteners with a nut or hole to make sure they match.
+Basically, it defines how fine the threads are so you can match the fasteners with a nut or hole to make sure they match.